Drug Evaluation Committee 2009-27 Positioning of "Reporting" in Clinical Trial Review Committee (Part 2)

 In your opinion on question No. 2009-12, it is stated that the review method of "report" is not indicated in the GCP ordinance, and I think you are right.
 I think you are right.
 "Report" is different from "review".

-In GCP Article 28, Paragraph 2, Operational Notification 2 (3) <4>, it is stated that when an expedited review is conducted, a "report" is made to the next meeting of the Clinical Trial Review Committee.
-Similarly, when the secretariat of a clinical trial review committee obtains the latest documents from the site regarding changes in administrative matters, from the perspective of ensuring that the members of the clinical trial review committee are aware of the changes, would it be appropriate to "report" such changes at the clinical trial review committee meeting?
+In GCP Article 28, Paragraph 2, Operational Notification 2 (3) <4>, it is stated that when an expedited review is conducted, it shall be "reported" to the next meeting of the Clinical Trial Review Committee.
+Similarly, when the Investigator Site provides the latest documents regarding changes in administrative matters, is it appropriate to "report" such changes at the next Investigator Site meeting, so that the Investigator Site members are aware of the changes?

 Question 1